Skip to content

 })

-For reactive path parameters, pass a ref or getter function instead of a plain object.
+For reactive path parameters, pass a ref or getter function:

 ts